Oman backs merger of HSBC unit with local lender

-MUSCAT Oman's central bank has approved the planned merger of HSBC Holdings' (HSBA.L) operations in the tiny Gulf Arab state with local lender Oman International Bank OIB.OM, the central bank said on Sunday.
+MUSCAT, March 25 Oman's central bank has approved the planned merger of HSBC Holdings' operations in the tiny Gulf Arab state with local lender Oman International Bank, the central bank said on Sunday.

 Both HSBC and OIB said in October last year they were in talks about merging their operations in Oman, without providing details on the structure of the transaction.